-Every professional in software industry must have always heard the buzz about code review.
-However it has been an overlooked concept ignoring its advantages or misconception build around it.
+Every professional in the software industry must have always heard the buzz about code review.
+However, it has been an overlooked concept ignoring its advantages or misconceptions build around it.
 If you have ever thought of punching your keyboard with the following words, “What is code review..?
 How to conduct code review..? “, then I believe you have reached to end of your search effort.
-This blog shall enable the readers to understand everything that should be known about the code review process like what, why and how about the code review.
+This blog shall enable the readers to understand everything that should be known about the code review process like what, why, and how about the code review.
 We’ll also create a checklist or a guide for code review to save your ample time from exploring through Google.

 It is an integral process and an ongoing practice during the software development phase.
 It helps to identify defects and bugs before the testing phase.
 It is an agile process where pieces of source code are made available to the peers for inspection with an aim to catch bugs, highlighting mistakes, remove vulnerabilities before they form a part of the product.

 Code review is a two-way conversation where both the author of the code and its reviewer communicate and learn from each other.
-Thus it can also be thought of as knowledge sharing process.
+Thus it can also be thought of as a knowledge-sharing process.

 Code review is intended to find defects in codes and not in people.
 If misunderstood then the team starts hating the process and creates a conflict among code authors and reviewers.

-Although it can find early bugs to a greater extent, but code review does not guarantee or shall not be assumed that it will produce 100% bug free builds without any testing and quality analysis.
-You should consider is one among the other tools for producing quality products.
+Although it can find early bugs to a greater extent, code review does not guarantee or shall not be assumed that it will produce 100% bug-free builds without any testing and quality analysis.
+You should consider is one of the other tools for producing quality products.

-Finding and correcting errors at the initial development stage is relatively inexpensive as compared to more expensive process of locating and bug fixing occurring at the later stages of development.
-It helps intensely to develop quality software’s by early catching of mistakes and avoiding bad problems in the product.
+Finding and correcting errors at the initial development stage is relatively inexpensive as compared to the more expensive process of locating and bug fixing occurring at the later stages of development.
+It helps intensely to develop quality softwares by early catching of mistakes and avoiding bad problems in the product.
 Software’s are developed by human and to err is human.
 Hence quite obvious reasons to have reviews.
-Also the developers mostly depend on manual or automated testing to inspect their code and functionalities.
-Meanwhile they are ignoring the great gift and skill of human nature: the ability to see and correct mistakes of others.
+Also, the developers mostly depend on manual or automated testing to inspect their code and functionalities.
+Meanwhile, they are ignoring the great gift and skill of human nature: the ability to see and correct mistakes of others.

 Not to forget how important it is for the organizations following agile methodology.
 Their revenue source depends mostly on delivering working prototypes on regular intervals.
 So it becomes very important and useful for such organizations to produce quality prototypes.